starlord-daniel/flask-rest/README.md

 }
 ```

+Currently, only models build with pickle or gzip compressed pickle models work.
+Specify the gzip compressed models with .gz at the end of the file name to load correctly.

 ## [Optional] To change the model and the pre-processing pipeline

 To change the model, you have to take notice of the following points: